Revelation of Jesus Christ

 In verse 12 we read that Cainan knew by his wisdom that the Lord would destroy man with a great flood for sinning on the earth.

-In verse 13 we read that Cainan wrote upon tablets of stone, what was to take place and then puts the tablets with the rest of his treasures.
+In verse 13 we read that Cainan wrote upon tablets of stone what was to take place and then puts the tablets with the rest of his treasures.

 In verse 14 Cainan who is reigning over the whole earth turns some of the sons of men to the service of God?

-If this was the case then Cainan was also "initiated", with his wisdom and knowledge channelled directly from the fallen Watchers as described in Enoch.
+If this was the case then Cainan was also "initiated", with his wisdom and knowledge channeled directly from the fallen Watchers as described in Enoch.
 Cainan's abilities to rule over spirits and demons would have allowed him to manipulate and deceive the sons of men to his advantage, making him appear to be extremely wise, powerful and unstoppable like a pre-Solomon, and a Pontifex Maximus figure.
 By these means he would have ruled over the whole earth.
 Not wanting his rule to end (unfixing his nest) and with the fore knowledge of the coming destruction he decides to turn some men towards the service of God in hope of changing this outcome.
 I am hypothesising or course, but If the book of Jasher is true regarding Cainan it would also suggest that Zillah was also familiar (initiated) with the methods of communing with spirits and demons as her name clearly suggests.

 It would also explain the extraordinary knowledge that both Adah and Zillah's children became endowed with.